LSSTDESC/rail_attic/docs/source/installation.rst

 Installing bpz_lite
 -------------------

-For FZBoost, you should be able to just do
+For bpz_lite, you should be able to just do

 .. code-block:: bash